blockchyp/blockchyp-csharp/README.md

 * **API Credential Types:** Partner or Merchant
 * **Required Role:** Partner API Access or Merchant API

-The API returns a list of partner residual statements.
-By default, all statements are returned with the most recent statements listed first.
-Optional date parameters can filter statements to a specific date range.
+The API returns a list of merchant statements and invoices.
+By default, all invoices are returned with the most recent statements listed first.
+Optional date parameters (`startDate` and `endDate`) can be used to filter statements by date range.

+The `invoiceType` parameter can also be used to filter invoices by type.
+Invoices could be conventional invoices, such as those generated when ordering terminals or gift cards, or invoices could be merchant statements.